ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 * MUST verify the integrity of all revealed payloads
 * MUST verify any included assertions about a hidden payload as true
 * MAY support local state from the `request_proof` operation
-* Out of scope is app interface to interact with the resulting verified assertions (may also be part of the request proof state)
+* App interface to interact with the resulting verified assertions is out of scope (may also be part of the request proof state)
-* MAY indicate if the JWP can be re-used to generate a new proof
+* SHOULD indicate if the JWP can be re-used to generate a new proof

 ## Request Signature